- S -

 - Ruler: 50 mm

-- Divisions (marching angle ring): 6000 mils, clockwise
+- Divisions (on marching angle ring): 6000 mils, clockwise

-- Card: aluminium, fluid dampened, with arrow at North, other cardinals
+- Card: aluminum, fluid dampened, cardinals

-in Czech language (V - J - Z)
+in Czech language (V - J - Z) with arrow at North

 - Clinometer: press-button released, gravity controled wheel,